FunkFrog/ShareSuite/PreviousVersions.md

 Versions older then 5 prior are no longer listed on the mod's README, and will be here after each update.

+`2.3.0`
+- Fixed a bug where scrapper wouldn't output the correct amount of scrap

 `2.2.0`
 - Updated the mod to work with the latest patch
 - Adjusted the Sacrifice Fix to not drop extremely low amounts of items with more then 4 players in a lobby